mikeleeco/mikeleeco.github.com/_posts/2015-02-23-milb-scraper-with-rvest.md

 <h2>MiLB Batting Stats for All Teams</h2>

 <p>First we'll need a list of baseball-reference's team codes.
-I'll do the dirty work and include franchise codes for each team since 1969 if you want to play with that data <sup class="bootstrap-footnote" data-text="For future investigations be aware that other pages of baseball reference use archived team codes such as MON (Montreal Expos) and CAL (California Angels).">2</sup>.</p>
+I'll do the dirty work and include franchise codes for each team since 1969 if you want to play with that data <sup class="bootstrap-footnote" data-text="For future investigations be aware that other pages of baseball reference use archived team codes such as MON (Montreal Expos) and CAL (California Angels)." alt="2">2</sup>.</p>

 <pre><code class="r">
 teams=c("ARI","ATL","BAL","BOS","CHC","CHW","CIN","CLE","COL","DET","HOU","KCR","ANA","LAD","FLA","MIL","MIN","NYM","NYY","OAK","PHI","PIT","SDP","SFG","SEA","STL","TBD","TEX","TOR","WSN")